KindedJ/KindedJ/README.md

 ## Purpose

 A Higher Kinded Type represents a value that wraps another value.
 They can be reasoned about as type constructors, where arity represents the number of generic parameters.
-For example, a List can contain only one parameter, and is expressed as `List<T>`.
+For example, a List can contain only one parameter and is expressed as `List<T>`.
 A type that can contain either a value of type A or a value of type B has arity 2, and requires a type constructor with the same number of parameters, expressed as `Either<A, B>`.
 The group of type constructors with exactly one parameter is usually represented as `* -> *`, and every increment in arity adds a new * parameter.
 This way, `Either<A, B>` has a type constructor that belongs to the group `* -> * -> * `.

 Filling a generic parameter with a concrete value lowers the arity of the constructor by one *, so an `Either<Int, B>` belongs to `* -> *` and List<String> is `*`.
-You can read more about kinds in [Wikipedia](https://en.wikipedia.org/wiki/Kind_(type_theory)) or [StackOverflow](https://softwareengineering.stackexchange.com/a/276861/72626).
+All arities can be represented as arity 1 by grouping them on a type function `(* -> * -> *) -> *`.
+This grouping is a key construct to support Higher Kinded Type emulation in the JVM.

 This representation of generic polymorphism for any arity allows library writers to create abstractions that work on any wrapper type in a completely generic fashion.
-For library design this means the equivalent of supporting parameters of type F\<A>, which would take any `* -> *`.
+For library design this means the equivalent of supporting parameters of type `F<A>`, which would take any `* -> *`.
 You can see some examples of such generic functions in the projects supporting KindedJ listed above.

 The objective of KindedJ is to provide a common set of interfaces that enable cross-library and cross-language support for all opensource maintainers using evidence-based higher kind emulation in the JVM.

+You can read more about kinds in [Wikipedia](https://en.wikipedia.org/wiki/Kind_(type_theory)) or [StackOverflow](https://softwareengineering.stackexchange.com/a/276861/72626).

 ## Usage